WWE News: Goldberg Shares Thoughts On Roman Reigns’ Withdrawal From Planned ‘WrestleMania 36’ Match

 — WWE (@WWE) April 5, 2020

-However, Goldberg acknowledged that WWE is perhaps being “irresponsible” by continuing to put on the shows.
+Goldberg acknowledged that WWE is perhaps being “irresponsible” by continuing to put on the shows.
 He then went on to state that the company is still a business at the end of the day, and understands Vince McMahon’s motivations for continuing to produce content for the fans.

 Goldberg also revealed how McMahon was present at the show and willing to put himself at risk, so he wasn’t asking his performers to make any sacrifices that he wasn’t willing to make as well.
 The company pre-taped several shows in the lead up to WrestleMania, so fans can expect to see fresh content for the next few weeks.